Finally, how many efficiencies supercomputers have? And, what do they measure?: The effect of different contributions to

+The right side of Fig.~\ref{fig:FrontierHPLDependence} illustrates that when the benchmark computation \gls{HPL} finishes, it takes about 40 minutes to collect the data from its nearly 9M cores.
+It enables us to estimate also that the value of $T_T$ (the time needed for a single transfer) is about $200,000\ ns$~\cite{FrontierHPCwire:2022}; a value unexpectedly high compared to Slingshot's advertised 200 Gb/sec transfer bandwidth.
+The issue shows a very poor bus utilization.
+The datasheet value does not consider the arbitration time and data transmission time.
+This finding is not unprecedented: \cite{NextPlatformHPCExascaleBarrier:2022} mentions that "\textit{IBM and Nvidia had issues with the NVLink coherent fabric between the CPUs and GPUs in Summit, and that machine did not get 200 Gb/sec InfiniBand as was hoped when it was installed.}" Yes, the "proxy" core and the separated CPU/GPU address space increased the node's internal latency (its non-payload contribution).

+The figure also shows that the submitted computing performance is averaging the momentary values for the period shown in the figure.
+Without the "phantom supercomputer" (i.e., having \textit{two} ramps), the performance would be about 0.8~EFlops (that is, \textit{less} than the magic 1 EFlops), and with a sufficiently long measurement time, it could approach 1.3~EFlops.
+Notice that the "ramp" on the right side would occur several times in \gls{HPCG}-type computations (and, of course, in all real-life computations) would keep the average computing performance low.
+To prevent this, one can reduce the number of the measured cores to, say, 10\%, in which case the ramp's length is about 4 minutes, and in that way, much better efficiency and speedup can be reported.

+The 'end of computation' situation means that the orchestrating core must collect the result from all peer cores.
+It imitates the case when in an \gls{AI} workload a 'neuron' must collect the results from all of its (interested) peers, and all neurons want to make that action at the same time, using the same single bus.
+For a \gls{AI}-type application, the increased level of communication keeps \gls{PU}s waiting for the single high-speed bus so that the computed results "\textit{are processed as they come in}", and to reduce the apparent overload, "\textit{are dropped if the receiving process is busy over several delivery cycles}"~\cite{NeuralNetworkPerformance:2018}.
+Actually, using a single high-speed bus excludes the chance of achieving a real-time simulation speed.
+This method of implementation is why "\textit{artificial intelligence, \dots it's the most disruptive workload from an I/O pattern perspective}"\footnote{ https://www.nextplatform.com/2019/10/30/cray-revamps-clusterstor-for-the-exascale-era/}.

-An operating system must also be used for protection and convenience.
+One must also use an operating system for protection and convenience.
 If fork/join is executed by the \gls{OS} as usual, because of the needed context switchings $2*10^{4}$~\cite{Tsafrir:2007,armContextSwitching:2007} clock cycles are used, rather than 2 clock cycles considered in the idealistic case. \textit{The derived values are correspondingly by four orders of magnitude different}, that is, the absolute limit is $\approx~5*10^{-8}$, on a zero-sized supercomputer.
 This value is somewhat better than the limiting value derived above, but it is close to that value and surely represents a considerable contribution.
-This limitation is why a growing number of supercomputers uses "ligh-weight kernel" or runs its actual computations in kernel mode; a method of computing that can be used only with well-known benchmarks.
+This limitation is why a growing number of supercomputers uses "light-weight kernel" or runs its actual computations in kernel mode; a method of computing that we can use only with well-known benchmarks.
+Frontier's 'phantom supercomputer' eliminates also this \gls{OS} contribution.